rbeeli/websocketclient-cpp/README.md

 };
 ```

-You can implement a custom logger like the following:
+You can implement a custom logger like the following.
+It logs all messages to `std::cout`:

 ```cpp
 struct CustomLogger